tyconsulting/blog.tyang.github.io/_posts/2010-07-23-passed-mcts-scom-exam-70-400-today.md

 ---
 Today I passed Microsoft exam "70-400 Microsoft System Center Operations Manager 2007, Configuring" with a score of 975/1000.

-The transcript indicated I answered one question wrong in relation to "Deploying and COnfiguring Management Packs".
+The transcript indicated I answered one question wrong in relation to "Deploying and Configuring Management Packs".
 I'm wondering which one I answered wrong...

 Overall, pretty easy exam.
 What's next?
 Got spend some time to prepare SCCM exam!